71-75 Shelton Street, London WC2H 9JQ

 All information within the Investors section relates to Sabien Technology Group plc.

 In accordance with AIM Rule 26 and Market Abuse Regulation, the Company’s announcements will be available for a period of at least five years.
 The following information is disclosed in accordance with Rule 26 of the AIM Rules for Companies which govern companies admitted to trading on the London Stock Exchange’s AIM market.
-Last reviewed and updated 8 March 2024.
+Last reviewed and updated 28 November 2024.

 Investor enquiries